Trails & Recreation

 Red Grade Trails

-The trail winds through mixed conifer and aspen forest along the drainage of a year-round flowing stream before it switch-backs across an open bluff with exposed rock outcropping and then sweeps down into a prairie grass meadow.
-The trail offers stretches of shade in the warmer months, and on clear nights it allows spectacular views along the face of the Bighorns, the valley and the city below.
+Red Grade Trails start at approximately 7,800 feet and is 5.7 miles in length.
+It is of easy to moderate difficulty.
+As you go, you will wind through mixed conifer and aspen forest along the drainage of a year-round flowing stream, switch-back across an open bluff with exposed rock outcropping, sweep down into a prairie grass meadow, and climb up a steep gully to fantastic vistas.
+The trail offers stretches of shade in the warmer months, and on clear nights it allows spectacular views out along the face of the Bighorns, the valley and the city below.

-Dogs are welcome, although horses are prohibited on this stretch of trail.
-Plans for equestrian and additional bike trails in the vicinity are underway.
+Dogs are welcome, although horses are prohibited on this current stretch of trail.
+Plans for equestrian and additional biking and hiking trails in the vicinity are underway.

 During mud season, partial trail closures may be implemented to protect the trail and the natural resources in the area.
 For closure information, call 307-673-4702 or check Sheridan Community Land Trust’s Facebook page.